Welcome to Year 1! Here is a short introduction and explanation of routines and procedures of Year 1.

 Chalk Farm – Brian (teacher) Ibadete (teaching assistant)

-Manor House – Jenni (teacher) Christina (teaching assistant)
+Manor House – Teri (teacher) Jo (teaching assistant)

-Swiss Cottage – Henry (teacher) Jo (teaching assistant)
+Swiss Cottage – Henry (teacher) Christina (teaching assistant)

-Now more than ever, it is vital that the school office has current and up-to-date contact details (phone numbers and email addresses).
-Please contact them if your details have changed.
+Please ensure that the school office has current and up-to-date contact details (phone numbers and email addresses).
+We would ask for you to contact them if your details have changed.

-Normally, we pride ourselves on our open door policy, but unfortunately current circumstances make this very difficult.
-Instead, if you need to speak to your child’s class teacher, you can either contact the office and we will get back to you as soon as possible.
-Alternatively, you could email us using the following email addresses:
+Normally, we pride ourselves on our open door policy, but unfortunately this is not currently possible.
+If you need to speak to us it is best to catch us at the end of the day.
+Alternatively you can contact the office or email us on the class email addresses below and we will get back to you as soon as possible.

 Here is some vital information